brushy501/powershell_config/README.md

 # powershell_config

-powershell profile config and scripts
+My powershell profile config and scripts that i use in my coding environment.